gddavis21/CarND-Term1-P4-Advanced-Lane-Lines/writeup_report.md

 * `warp_point()` and `warp_points()` transform single and multiple x/y points from source plane into destination plane, using the function `cv2.perspectiveTransform()` with the stored forward transform matrix.
 * `unwarp_point()` and `unwarp_points()` transform single and multiple (rectified) x/y points from destination plane back to source plane, using the function `cv2.perspectiveTransform()` with the stored backward transform matrix.

-To arrive at the source and destination coordinates, I selected an (undistorted) road image where the lane-lines are very straight, sketched out a trapezoid shape of the lane lines in perspective, observed the trapezoid corner points in the image, and then mapped these corner points to rectangular corners in an idealized top-down image plane.
+To arrive at the source and destination coordinates, I selected an (undistorted) road image where the lane-lines are very straight, sketched out a trapezoid shape of the lane lines in perspective (using the bottom of the image as one of the trapezoid sides), observed the trapezoid corner points in the image, and then mapped these corner points to rectangular corners in an idealized top-down image plane.

 ![Perspective source corners][img_lines_prsp]